The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Methods

-$U_{xc}$ will be discussed later.
+$U_{xc}(y,z)$ will be discussed later.
 Here, we do not add the image charge potential to the Hartree potential $U$ explicitly~ \cite{stern1978image}.
 Such an effect has been also taken into account in the space-dependent dielectric constant within the generalized Poisson's equation.
 The generalized form of Poisson's equation is the correct equation which properly accounts for the static coulomb interactions in complex physical systems

-The above equation is the differential form of Gauss's law $\nabla \cdot \mathbf{D} =-q n/\epsilon_0$, with $\mathbf{D}$ being the electric displacement field and $n$ being the electron density.
 The derivative with respect to $x$ vanishes due to the uniformity of electrostatic potential in the x-axis.
 We have taken into account the anisotropy and space dependency for the directional relative static dielectric constants $\epsilon_{ry,~rz}$.
 This form of Poisson's equation preserves the continuity of the electric displacement across Si-SiO$_2$ and SiO$_2$-Al$_2$O$_3$ interfaces.
 In order to reduce the complexity, we did not include any doping (or partial ionization), surface charge, and dipole as sources of charge in Poisson's equation~\cite{snider1990electron,mizsei2002fermi,kamata2017design}.

-The electron density in Poisson's equation is evaluated using the wavefunctions from the Schr\"odinger equation.
-The quantum electron density defines as $n(y,z)=\sum_{i,k_x} |\psi_i(y,z)|^{2}$ $/L_x f_0(E_i+\hbar^2 k_x^2/2m_x-\mu)$, where $f_0$ is the Fermi-Dirac function.
+The electron density is evaluated using the wavefunctions from the Schr{\"o}dinger equation.
+The quantum electron density defines as $n(y,z)= L_x^{-1}\sum_{i,k_x} |\psi_i(y,z)|^{2}$ $ f_0(E_i+\hbar^2 k_x^2/2m_x-\mu)$, where $f_0$ is the Fermi-Dirac function.
 In the presence of 2D confinement, the quantum electron density per valley and per spin can be expressed as:

 where $m_x(y,z)$ is the electron's effective mass on the x-axis, and $\mu$ refers to the electrochemical potential which is a fixed value here \cite{pacelli1997self,heinz2004simulation}.
 In fact, we have assumed the 2D heterostructure is connected to an external source of particles.
 Note that, there are theoretical works studying isolated (modulated doped) heterostructures where $\mu$ is taken as a variable which is determined by the number of charges~\cite{ram2004schrodinger}.
-The factor $\mathcal{F}_{-{1}/{2}}$ stands for the complete Fermi-Dirac integral of the order -1/2.
+The factor $\mathcal{F}_{-{1}/{2}}$ stands for the complete Fermi-Dirac integral of the order $-1/2$.
 Indeed, $\sqrt{m_x} / \pi\hbar\sqrt{2 (\epsilon-E_i)}$ is the standard density of state for a quantum wire.
 The exact form of the complete Fermi-Dirac integral of order $j$ is given by